Richard’s 6 top tips of things to consider in a new shepherd’s hut

 Window position is sometimes neglected, but what an opportunity you have here.
 I completely understand that the advice on doors above is ‘in an ideal world.’
 You may simply need to, or would just rather, have the door or double doors facing the view, which is often also into the prevailing wind.
 When planning your hut or garden room it’s a good idea to sketch or print off a plan and pin it to some card.
 Stand in your garden or field and orientate the plan to the boundaries.

 Imagine being in the hut; if there is a bed which way would it be best to lie?
 Maybe you will be able watch the sun rise from the bed, so you may want a window positioned to achieve that.
 Often customers are surprised at what a difference the 2’ off the ground makes.
 Perhaps you could stand (safely) on something two feet high.
 You may be able to see over a wall or fence and see beyond to a view you didn’t know you had.
 In which case this may inform the way you layout your hut.
+Learn more about the importance of the shepherd's hut bed here.
 If it’s a home office the view from your desk is important, and may make all the difference to inspire you as you embark on that first novel.